telerik/kendo-ui-core/docs/api/javascript/mobile/ui/listview.md

 Indicates whether the filter input must be visible or not.

+> **Important**
-> **Important:** When the filter is applied it will remove all previous filter expressions applied to the DataSource.
+> * When the filter is applied, it removes all previous filter expressions that have been applied to the DataSource.
+> * The DataSource configuration is required for the filtering to work properly.
+If initialized from Markup, the MobileListView does not support filtering.

 #### Example - enabled filtering